AstraZeneca in partnering talks for Alzheimer's drug

 "We're having talks with many of our peers who have spent a lot more time in Alzheimer's and have very good Alzheimer's development expertise," Morrison said.
 "There is no deal done yet but we are continuing the conversations."

-The British company set out its defense against the Pfizer takeover on Tuesday, touting its strong long-term growth potential as an independent company.
+The British company set out its defence against the Pfizer takeover on Tuesday, touting its strong long-term growth potential as an independent company.

 Most of the pipeline focus at AstraZeneca is on drugs for cancer, diabetes, respiratory and cardiovascular disease, with neuroscience projects - including Alzheimer's - no longer a core area for the group.